 Since the actual counters and timers reside in the application's address space, it is not immediately obvious how paradynd can efficiently sample them.
 Since a Paradyn daemon always runs on the same node as the application it is controlling, efficiency and perturbation are concerns.
 Certainly, paradynd could pause the process and extract the data using ptrace or /proc, but this would be too slow and intrusive.
 In this section, we will describe the two (very different) implementations of sampling currently implemented in paradynd.
 The first (and much more efficient) is called shared-memory sampling; the second is called alarm-sampling.
-Which one is used depends on the platform; for reasons discussed below, shared-memory sampling is implemented on most platforms.
+Alarm-sampling is no longer used.
+Shared-memory sampling is implemented on all platforms.